jackyzha0/jackyzha0.github.io/content/thoughts/machine learning.md

 ---

 ## Theory
-Course notes on CPSC340 with Andreas Lehrmann and Mark Schmidt

 We produce a lot of data (see: [[thoughts/Data Capitalism|data capitalism]])

 - [[thoughts/data mining|Data mining]]: automatically extract useful knowledge from large datasets